geajack/task-manager-core/README.md

 This call accepts a task ID and stops the associated task.
 It does this by stopping the process with the same PID and start time as the given task, if it exists.

 ### status
-This call accepts a task ID and reports whether or not the given task is currently running, by checking
+This call accepts a task ID and reports whether or not the given task is currently running, by checking if a process with the same PID and start time is currently running.

 ### logs
 This call accepts a task ID and reports the path to the file in which the `stdout` and `stderr` for the associated process can be found.